New Madison Police Chief Shon Barnes promises collaboration, focus on violent crime

-Shon Barnes was sworn in as Madison Police chief Monday, promising to listen to local police reformers while working to reduce violent crime in a way that prioritizes partnerships and community engagement over locking people up.
+Shon Barnes was sworn in Monday as Madison’s newest police chief, promising to listen to local police reformers while working to reduce violent crime in a way that prioritizes partnerships and community engagement over locking people up.

-He takes over more than a year after his predecessor resigned in frustration and amid a sharp increase in shootings and car thefts, as well as criticism of the progressive, generally well-regarded department from activists enraged by the death of George Floyd and others at the hands of police.
+He takes over more than a year after his predecessor resigned in frustration amid a sharp increase in shootings and car thefts, and as criticism of the progressive, generally well-regarded department has grown over the death of George Floyd and others at the hands of police.

-In remarks during a ceremony streamed live amid the COVID-19 pandemic, Barnes, 46, said "this is arguably one of the most challenging times for law enforcement in our history.
+In remarks during a ceremony streamed live because of the COVID-19 pandemic, Barnes, 46, said “this is arguably one of the most challenging times for law enforcement in our history.

 “Some are abandoning the profession or approaching our profession with cynicism,” he said.
 But “you will find that my administration is one that will be based on respect, communication and collaboration.”